Walt Disney Pictures: 1980s–2000s

 The wordmark for Walt Disney Pictures used in marketing their films from 1986 to 1998.
 It was also used for Pixar films from 1995 to 2007.

 The live-action division of Walt Disney Productions was incorporated as Walt Disney Pictures on April 1, 1983, to diversify film subjects and expand audiences for their film releases.
 In April 1983, Richard Berger was hired by Disney CEO Ron W. Miller as film president.
 Touchstone Films was started by Miller in February 1984 as a label for the studio's PG-13 and R-rated films with an expected half of Disney's yearly 6-to-8-movie slate, which would be released under the label.
-That same year, newly named Disney CEO Michael Eisner pushed out Berger, replacing him with Eisner's own film chief from Paramount Pictures, Jeffrey Katzenberg. and Frank Wells from Warner Bros.
+That same year, newly named Disney CEO Michael Eisner replaced Berger with his former film chief from Paramount Pictures, Jeffrey Katzenberg, and Frank Wells from Warner Bros.
 Pictures.
 Touchstone and Hollywood Pictures were formed within that unit on February 15, 1984, and February 1, 1989, respectively.

 The Touchstone Films banner was used by then-new Disney CEO Michael Eisner in the 1984–1985 television season with the short-lived western, Wildside.
 In the next season, Touchstone produced a hit in The Golden Girls.

 David Hoberman was promoted to president of production at Walt Disney Pictures in April 1988.
 In April 1994, Hoberman was promoted to president of motion picture production at Walt Disney Studios, and David Vogel was appointed as Walt Disney Pictures president.
 The following year, however, Hoberman resigned from the company and instead began a production deal with Disney and his newly formed production company, Mandeville Films.
 In addition to Walt Disney Pictures, Vogel added the head position of Hollywood Pictures in 1997, while Donald De Line remained as head of Touchstone.
 Vogel was then promoted in 1998 to the head of Buena Vista Motion Pictures Group, the newly formed division that oversaw all live-action production within the Walt Disney Pictures, Touchstone, and Hollywood labels.
 The move was orchestrated by Walt Disney Studios chairman Joe Roth, as an effort to scale back and consolidate the studio's film production.
 As a result of the restructuring, De Line resigned.